 Because of these risks, ISO due diligence beyond the minimum CIP requirements is important.
 Banks should also perform due diligence on ATM owners and sub-ISOs, as appropriate.
 This due diligence may include:

 - Reviewing corporate documentation, licenses, permits, contracts, or references, including the ATM transaction provider contract.

 - Reviewing public databases for information on the ATM owners.

-- Obtaining the addresses of all ATM locations, ascertain the types of businesses in which the ATMs are located, and identify targeted demographics.
+- Obtaining the addresses of all ATM locations, ascertaining the types of businesses in which the ATMs are located, and identifying targeted demographics.